Botany

 How plants tell time

-Plants can’t go to a fridge for a midnight snack, but a new University of Melbourne-led study shows they sense time at dusk to conserve energy made from the sun
+Unlike us, plants can’t head to the fridge for a midnight snack, but a new study shows they sense time at dusk to conserve energy produced from sunlight during the day

 The stories of Australia’s botanical biodiversity

-The University of Melbourne Herbarium has an estimated 150,000 specimens, each with their own story to tell and now the collection is available online.
+Established in 1926, the University of Melbourne Herbarium has an estimated 150,000 specimens, each with their own story to tell

 All the forests in the world from a single layer of cells

-University of Melbourne researchers have discovered how wood-making cells inside trees work, settling a century-old debate about how plants make bark and wood
+Researchers have discovered the workings of wood-making cells inside trees, settling a century-old debate about how plants make bark and wood

 The chemical that tells plants when it’s time to sleep